satellaviewer/xsys-blog/_posts/2024-11-22-a-skirmish-is-a-kind-of-fight.md

 *Magus... hesitates, but looks down at her leg.
 She props her foot up on the bleacher in front of her, defiant as ever.*

 * AYAME: I haven't been able to hunt for years now.
 And hell, the best medics back in Kamura say I might not ever be able to pick up my insect glaive again.
 But you've got these... walking... machines, beyond even Elgado's hunter research.
 Whatever this place is, you clearly have *way* better technology than we do.
-* MAGUS: ...Yeah, and that's one of the many reasons I'm not supposed to intervene.
+* MAGUS: [seeing where this is going] ...Yeah.
+We do.

-* AYAME [quiet, with fire in her eyes]: Fine then.
-I'll keep your secret, if you want.
+*Magus sucks air through his teeth.
+Ayame leans forward, resting her elbow on a raised knee.*

-*Ayame leans forward, resting her elbow on a raised knee.*
+* MAGUS: You realize, of course, that I'm not supposed to do this.
+You're not supposed to be here, and if Marlow finds out, all hell is about to break loose.

-* AYAME: ...But as payment, you're going to fix my leg.
+* AYAME: You think I'm gonna let a chance like this slip through my fingers?
+I don't care what it takes.